Curriculum & Instruction » Summer Resources

 High School: Credit Recovery Program

 For students in grades 9-12 seeking credit recovery.
 All coursework will be completed online via the R16 Virtual Learning Platform.
-Attendance in-person is required on the first day (June 23) and last day (July 11).
+Attendance in-person is required on the first day (June 22) and last day (July 10th).
 In-person attendance is not required otherwise, however, it is required that students be logged on 8:00 a.m. - 11:00 a.m. during program hours for attendance requirement and credit.
 Daily check-ins are required and attendance will be monitored by Go Guardian.
-The administrator for the program this year will be Tom Feige.
+The administrator for the program this year will be Paul Geary.

 region 16 logo